Mesoscopic scattering dynamics under generic uniform SU(2) gauge fields: Spin-momentum relaxation and coherent backscattering: Abstract

 \section{Abstract}

 We investigate the time- and momentum-resolved dynamics of matter waves undergoing elastic scattering from a disordered potential in the presence of spatially uniform SU(2) gauge fields.
 We derive the disorder-averaged density matrix as a function of time and momentum within the weak-localization regime.
-By accurately approximating the frequency dependence of the ladder and maximally crossed diagram series beyond the diffusive approximation, we describe short-time spin--momentum dynamics on timescales comparable to the scattering mean free time, for arbitrary strengths of the SU(2) gauge fields and disorder.
+By accurately approximating the frequency dependence of the ladder and maximally crossed diagram series beyond the diffusion approximation, we describe short-time spin--momentum dynamics on timescales comparable to the scattering mean free time, for arbitrary strengths of the SU(2) gauge fields and disorder.
 We also present a cubic equation that determines the spin isotropization time, which gives accurate asymptotic forms in the limits where the spin--orbit length is much longer (Dyakonov--Perel spin relaxation regime) or much shorter than the scattering mean free path, as well as in the SU(2)-symmetric (persistent spin helix) limit.
-In comparison with numerical calculations, we reproduce both the relaxation of the momentum distribution and the transient backscattering peak with a momentum offset coexisting with the robust coherent backscattering dip, supporting the reliability of our calculations.
+Comparison with numerical simulations over a broad range of spin--orbit coupling strengths shows quantitative agreement for the predicted spin isotropization time.
+The same framework also reproduces both the relaxation of the momentum distribution and the transient backscattering peak with a momentum offset coexisting with the robust coherent backscattering dip.